$125 off any CGM Plan. Use code WINTER125

 Eat More Protein

-Your body will need adequate amounts of essential amino acids from your diet to help build muscle.
-If you’re not getting enough protein, not only is it much harder to increase muscle mass, but you may actually lose muscle.
-Losing muscle can slow down your metabolic rate.
+Your body needs adequate amounts of essential amino acids from your diet to help build muscle.
+If you're not getting enough protein, not only is it much harder to increase muscle mass, but you may also lose muscle, which can slow down your metabolic rate.

-Making sure to consume adequate protein, especially when doing strength training can be beneficial.
-When it comes to adequate protein consumption, here’s what the research recommends:
+Consuming adequate protein, especially when doing strength training, can be beneficial.
+When it comes to adequate protein consumption, here's what the research recommends:

 These guidelines can be beneficial for individuals trying to boost their protein intake.
 However, protein needs can vary based on each person's individual health needs and activity level.
 Discuss your protein intake with your dietitian or nutritionist before making any significant dietary changes.